DragonMinded/bemaniutils/README.md

 on the frontend.
 This optionally enables things such as customization previews on the frontend.
 Much like "read", this requires a properly setup config file which points the frontend as well as this utility at the correct location to store converted assets.
 See `config/server.yaml` for an example file that you can modify.
+Unlike "read", this utility is entirely optional.
+However, if you do not convert assets for games that you are running, you will miss out on preview graphics on the frontend.
+Run it like `./assetparse --help` to see help output and determine how to use this.

 ## bemanishark

 A wire sniffer that can decode eAmuse packets and print them.
-Run it on a computer that can sniff traffic between an eAmusement server and a supported game and it will spit out the requests and responses XML-formatted identically to the legacy easerver XML output.
+Run it on a computer that can sniff traffic between an eAmusement server and a supported game and it will spit out the requests and responses XML-formatted identically to the XML output in the logs of "services".
 This works on both binary and XML traffic.
 Note that it does not have the capability to sniff SSL-encrypted traffic, so don't even bother trying to run this at an arcade with official support.

 Run it like `sudo ./bemanishark` to invoke.
 Will run indefinitely until killed (Ctrl-C will suffice).
-Run like `./bemanishark --help for options.
+Run like `./bemanishark --help` for options.
 Without options, it assumes you want to sniff port 80 for all addresses.
 Note that it doesn't support the Base64 binary blob formats found in SN1 and 2.
 Note also that over time it will start to lose packets.
 This is a bug that I never figured out, and it appears to be